Kvaara/Chatter_app/README.md

+APP IS NOW DEPLOYED TO THE WEB: https://kvaara-chatter-app.herokuapp.com/

 1. Install NodeJS and MongoDB community server.

 2. Open up the terminal and in the terminal head over to the 'Harjoitus5' directory and install dependenices by typing in: 'npm install'